 Reminiscing about this trip as I share this post, it was such an awesome trip away.
 We flew home with smiles fixed on our faces and that warm fuzzy feeling you get after a successful adventure.

-Make sure you find time to whizz around the Ring of Kerry, proof that a little rain can’t spoil your fun.
+If you find time make sure you whizz around the Ring of Kerry, proof that a little rain can’t spoil your fun.